jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Determinants might prove _interesting_.
 Wanted to try the ` ndarray-linalg` crate in combination with `openblas` but getting compiler errors.
 MacOS is explicitly not supported and I want to avoid the non-free Intel MKL library.
 I then looked at the `linxal` crate but it's explicitly non-optimized for low-dimensional arithmetic.
 Given that these libraries might make this code of mine impractical for WASM port, I think I'll actually attempt a manual implementation.

 Took a few tries but I finally figured out how to make implementing a determinant function work with associated types!
 I'm leveling up on the Rust type system!
 I'd like to generalize the implementation to any numeric type but I only really care about i32 and f32 so it won't be that much duplicate code.

+Hrm.
+Extracting submatrices seems more troublesome than I expected, at least with `ndarray`.
+I've looked but haven't found a built-in way to produce the kinds of axis-excluding submatrices described in the book.
+Maybe I'm overthinking it?

+31Jan2020

+Rust 1.14.0 was released today!
+Let's upgrade!
+And success!

+And submatrix success!
+I needed `Array#select`.
+Combining two of those did the trice (one for each axis).
+Behold the power of (a) taking a break and (b) reading the documentation more thoroughly!
+Well, near success?
+Let's debug this.
+Success!
+For real!
+Inclusive vs. exclusive range confusion.